Dian Nissen: Education and fitness career

 Recognizing that seniors in general were under-served by the fitness industry, she founded Ageless Fitness in 1994.
 Nissen then expanded her mission to help people of all ages and abilities improve their fitness and health through exercise and education.
 She also presented workshops, master classes, instructor training, and mentored teachers.

 Her company is also involved in exercise video production and distribution.
 The first exercise video series in which she produced and starred in was geared towards older adults and those needing a lighter and gentler form of movement.
 The video, Fresh Start (1994), included her father, George Nissen, and her mother, Annie Nissen as part of the cast.
 Nissen is a Telly Award and National Mature Media Award winner for two of her older adult exercise videos.

 She is a Pilates professional and faculty member of Balanced Body Education that provides Pilates instructor training worldwide.
 She is also certified and trained in Pilates through Polestar Education, Physical Mind Institute, and Stott Pilates.
 Some of her specialty training and qualifications in Pilates include Studio series, Mat, Auxiliary Equipment, Props, Rehabilitation, Post‐Rehabilitation, Allegro Reformer, Osteoporosis, Pre‐ and Post‐Natal and Menopause, and Balanced Body Barre.

+Dian teaches rebounding trampoline on rebounder fitness trampolines through her YouTube Channel Born To Bounce.
+She is the creator of The Born To Bounce Method™ — Rebounding for Strength, Balance, Health, and Joy at Every Age.